MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 ## Define the user profile

-The user profile will contain information gethered by the dialogs, the user's name, age, and companies selected to review.
+The user profile will contain information gathered by the dialogs, the user's name, age, and companies selected to review.

 ### [C#](#tab/csharp)